 - Avoidance of close contact with people with viral infections

 - Wearing a face mask.
 This helps prevent infection of the exposed persons as well as the health professionals who work closely with someone with viral infections like swine flu.
-(2)

 Swine flu vaccine

-Special high risk populations need to be covered fully to prevent possible complication.
+A swine flu vaccine is available for the prevention of the infection.
+Special high-risk populations need to be covered fully to prevent possible complications.